angxmc/PS-Mod2-Portfolio-website/README.md

 The design aims to be minimal and clean.

+The website is composed of 2 main directories: Software and Acting
+- the software portfolio will feature my completed and renovated apps, that includes freelance projects and in class activities
+- the Acting Portfolio will feature my film reels or links to them and exercises I've done with friends.
+- Social links will be always visible regardless of the portfolio opened.
+- the background images also feature theme related to each portfolio.

 ## Versions:
 1. create basic css and used Instagram API (limited access token)